imtherealjh/fypdeploy/README.md

 # [321 - Appointment System Application]
-Our proejct is a web-based platform that allows patients to book appointments with clinics and medical professionals online.
+Our project is a web-based platform that allows patients to book appointments with clinics and medical professionals online.
 The platform is designed to make healthcare more accessible and convenient for patients, while also providing healthcare providers with a more efficient way to manage their appointments and patient records.

 ### Collaboration Documents
 1. Project Requirement Documentation - https://docs.google.com/document/d/1Mwo-I-LI7tLWdWClfd3AGAAH9tSwV077/edit?usp=sharing&ouid=117597273791396412913&rtpof=true&sd=true